DitJee/FPSMechanics/README.md

 ## Dash
 The dash is the first mechanic implemented in the test.
 This mechanic took approximately an hour of work to create and tune to the author personally liking.
-The dash implemented in the test is octa-direction which means the player can perform the dash in 8 directions: north, east, south, west, northeast, southeast, southwest, and northwest as shown in figure below.
+The dash implemented in the test is multi-direction which means the player can perform the dash in directions depend on controller input.
 The parameters that the designer can change are dash speed and distance.

 ```c++